tglanz/exercise-20220401/multi-processing/readme.md

 __Testing__

-Tests are found near the testees (An alternative is to have their own directory).
+Tests are found in ```tests``` directory - Another option is near the testees.

+Really, more tests should have been made.
+Verifying stastics are correct, rate calculation, output generation etc...

 To execute the tests